 With a business model like coaching or consulting, you can teach people something you love.
 It involves guiding and advising people on how they can achieve their goals.

 You do not need to learn any new skills; just develop a strategy that allows you to share your knowledge, experience, and guidance.
-Eventually, you can apply this to other models such as selling digital products and online courses for a more steady income.
+Eventually, you can apply this to other models, such as selling digital products and online courses, for a more steady income.

-2. Freelancing
+Freelancing

 Freelancing involves providing a service to individuals or businesses.
 This can be a good way to earn money using the same skills from your corporate job.
 However, you get more flexibility and control than from starting a new job.
 You can also free time up at a moment’s notice, which is always a great way to live your life.

 As a freelancer, you can set your own schedule and choose clients you want to work with.
 You can also create your own packages to make more money or attract potential customers.
-Just think of a marketable skill that you can learn (or already have), and you'll be good to go.
-Some business ideas that you can do on a freelance basis include:
+Just think of a marketable skill that you can learn (or already have), and you’ll be good to go.

 - Social media management